-Being a tropical island, Mauritius is home to not just unbroken stretches of powder soft beaches, but a plethora of other geological attractions, including volcanic outcrops, waterfalls and caves.
-There are quite a few waterfalls spread out all over the island that makes for beautiful tourist destinations, one of the most important ones being the Chamarel Waterfalls.
+Being a tropical island, there are quite a few waterfalls spread out all over Mauritius, that makes for a beautiful tourist destination, one of the most important ones being the Chamarel Waterfalls.
 Chamarel, as a town in itself, doesn’t stand out on the Mauritius tourism map, but it is home to quite a few unique natural sights, which makes it a huge tourist draw.

 Compare quotes from upto 3 travel agents for free

 € 329 onwards

 Ask a question from the travellers who have experience.